novotnyj/failed-runs-monitor/README.md

 - failed-run-id-2 (Should have finished in 3 hours, running for 5 hours)
 - failed-run-id-3 (Failed)
 - failed-run-id-4 (Timed out)
+- failed-run-id-5 (9 items did not match JSON schema)
 ```

-Where `failedRunIdX` will be links to the details of failed runs.
+Where `failed-run-id-X` will be links to the details of failed runs.

 ## INPUT